-Districts and school, other than those participating in the voluntary pilot program, will continue to use the current OTES system in 2018-2019 and 2019-2020.
+Districts and school, other than those participating in the voluntary pilot program, will continue to use the current OTES system in 2019-2020.

-Pilot districts and community schools will implement the revised OTES in 2019-2020 teacher evaluations.
+Pilot districts will implement the revised OTES in 2019-2020 teacher evaluations.

 Districts and community schools taking part in the OTES Pilot during the 2019-2020 school year agree to these assurances: